hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 .. warning::

-   Allocations and deallocations of GPU memory are expensive.
+   Allocations and deallocations of GPU memory can be slow.
 Memory pooling is a common approach to reduce such overhead and improve performance.
 We recommend using [Umpire]_ for memory management, which provides robust pooling capabilities for both device and unified memory.
 For Umpire support, the Umpire library must be installed